-The Western Australian Museum commenced its journey towards reconciliation through the development of its first Reflect Reconciliation Action Plan (RAP) in October 2015.
-The Reflect RAP enabled the Museum to conduct a review of the way in which it engages with, and can improve its working relationships with Aboriginal and Torres Strait Islander Peoples in Western Australia.
+The Western Australian Museum commenced its journey towards reconciliation through the development of its first Reflect RAP in October 2015.
+The Reflect RAP enabled the Museum to conduct a review of the way in which it engages with and how the Museum can improve their working relationships with Aboriginal and Torres Strait Islander peoples of Western Australia.